nanvix/toolchain/README.md

 This repository hosts the standard development tools for building, running and debugging Nanvix.

-The toolchain for each target architecture that is supported is kept in a different branch.
-To get the toolchain that you need, checkout to the designed branch.
+The toolchain for each target architecture that Nanvix supports is kept in a different branch.
+To get the toolchain that you need, checkout to the branch of the desired target.

 **x86**